 The new employees will bring this knowledge out onto the floor and can be a source of information for veteran employees who may not have had the same training or may have forgotten it.

-Once training is complete, employees should sign a form stating that they understand the risks and that they will report any they see immediately.
+Once training is complete, employees should sign a form stating that they understand the risks and that they will report any potential cyber attacks they see immediately.

 When it comes to protecting computer equipment and customer information, your IT team can only do so much.
 Train all employees on the importance of cybersecurity to avoid falling victim to attack.